yydcdut/RxMarkdown/README.md

 compile 'com.yydcdut:rxmarkdown:0.1.0'
 ```

-## Support Grammar
+## Support Syntax

 RxMarkdown now provides 2 factories to parse markdown,  `TextFactory` and `EditFactory` .

-`TextFactory` : Supports most of the markdown grammars，but it will destroy the integrity of the content.
+`TextFactory` : Supports most of the markdown syntax，but it will destroy the integrity of the content.
 So, it applies to render in `TextView` .

-`EditFactory` : Supports some grammars，and it won't destroy the integrity of the content, the parsing speed is faster than `TextFactory` , So, it applies to real-time preview in `EditText` .
+`EditFactory` : Supports some syntax，and it won't destroy the integrity of the content, the parsing speed is faster than `TextFactory` , So, it applies to real-time preview in `EditText` .

 ### TextFactory